syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Radial-Gauge.md

-The following code example illustrates you on how to add multiple needles in Radial Gauge.
+The following code example illustrates you on how to add multiple needles in RadialGauge.

 {% tabs %}